AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/gtag-advertising.md

 >[!IMPORTANT]
 >
->The Google gtag extension described here has been deprecated and replaced by the [[!DNL Google Global Site Tag (gtag)]](https://exchange.adobe.com/apps/ec/101437/google-global-site-tag-gtag) extension developed by Acronym.
-You can find the [!DNL Google Global Site Tag (gtag)] extension in the [[!DNL Tags Data Collection UI]](/help/tags/home.md).
+>The Google gtag extension described here has been deprecated and replaced by the [[!DNL Google Global Site Tag (gtag)]](https://exchange.adobe.com/apps/ec/101437/google-global-site-tag-gtag) extension developed by [!DNL Acronym].
+You can find the [!DNL Google Global Site Tag (gtag)] extension within the [[!UICONTROL Tags]](../../../tags/home.md) workspace in the Data Collection UI or Experience Platform UI.

 ## Overview {#overview}